vrosu/thingworx-pdfgenerator-extension/README.md

 # ThingWorx PDFGenerator Extension
-[Unofficial/Not Supported] Contains the code of the ThingWorx PDFGenerator Extension (widget) built on Extension SDK version 9.4 (not provided here).
+[Unofficial/Not Supported by PTC Technical Support] Contains the code of the ThingWorx PDFGenerator Extension (widget) built on Extension SDK version 9.4 (not provided here).

 This is an Ant Eclipse (version 2025-06 (4.36.0)) project that uses the ThingWorx Eclipse plugin, available in the support.ptc.com portal under the ThingWorx platform downloads.
 1. Install the ThingWorx Eclipse plugin.